tjc-actions-demo/template-microservice/README.md

-# template-microservices
+# Template: Microservice
-Template repository for all things Microservices related
+This repository is a template for creating a brand new microservice.
+It is a .NET 8 Web API application.